yichunzhao/jpa-cache-spring/README.md

 * Good practices for Many-to-Many with JPA-Hibernate

-* model associations as a Set
+* Model associations as a Set

-* bi-lateral association and provide utility methods
+* Bi-lateral association and provide utility methods

-* always use FetchType.Lazy
+* Always use FetchType.Lazy:

-when adn how to use query-specific fetching: using joint-fetch; named entity graph; joint-fetch is almost identical to a simple join clause in a JPQL query.
+using joint-fetch; named entity graph; joint-fetch is almost identical to a simple join clause in a JPQL query.
 Altough they look similar but Joint-fectch has much impact on the generated SQL query.